An additive application of the resonance method: Introduction and main results

 Before we go any further, let us recall some notation.
 For a real-valued function $f$ and a positive function $g$, the {\it Omega} symbol $f=\Omega(g)$ means that $\limsup_{x\to\infty}|f(x)|/g(x)>0$, which is the negation of $f=o(g)$.
 We write $f=\Omega_+(g)$ if $\limsup_{x\to\infty}f(x)/g(x)>0$, and $f=\Omega_-(g)$ if $\liminf_{x\to\infty}f(x)/g(x)<0$.
 The Landau symbol $f=O(g)$ and the Vinogradov symbol $f\ll g$ have their usual meaning with the implicit constant being absolute unless indicated otherwise.
 Lastly, if $f$ is positive, then the notation $f\asymp g$ stands for $g\ll f\ll g$.

 The $\Omega$-results on $\Delta(x)$ and $P(x)$ are the best known in a line of research initiated by Hardy \cite{Hardy1917} and including most notably the work of Corr\'adi and K\'atai \cite{Corradi1967} and Hafner \cite{Hafner1981}.
 In particular, Hafner obtains $\Omega_+$- and $\Omega_-$-results for $\Delta(x)$ and $P(x)$, respectively, with slightly smaller exponents on the $\log\log x$ and observes that this is the limit of his method.
-On the other hand, Soundararajan's approach has its limit rooted in the inequality \eqref{motivation} and specifically in the last term on the right-hand side.
+On the other hand, Soundararajan's approach has its limit rooted in the inequality \eqref{eq:motivation} and specifically in the last term on the right-hand side.
 For applications one is led to consider the parameter $L$ as an increasing function of $X$ in order for this term to be negligible.
-At the same time we aim to maximize $M$ so that the first term in the right-hand side of \eqref{motivation} is as large as possible while keeping the interval $[X/2,(6L)^{M+1}X]$ of polynomial length.
-As a consequence the parameter $M$ can be at most $o(\log X)$ and removing this restriction has been the motivation for this work. \begin{thm} For any integers $M,N\geq1$, any set $\mathcal{M}\subseteq\mathbb{N}$ with cardinality $M$ such that $2|\lambda_m-\lambda_N|\leq{\lambda_N}$, $m\in\mathcal{M}$, any $\beta\in\mathbb{R}$ and any $2^MX> Y\geq1$, we have that
+At the same time we aim to maximize $M$ so that the first term in the right-hand side of \eqref{eq:motivation} is as large as possible while keeping the interval $[X/2,(6L)^{M+1}X]$ of polynomial length.
+As a consequence the parameter $M$ can be at most $o(\log X)$ and relaxing this restriction has been the motivation for this work. \begin{thm} {Let $F(x)$ be a trigonometric polynomial defined as in \eqref{eq:trigonometric_polynomial} and having, in particular, positive Fourier coefficients.
+Then} there is an explicitly computed absolute constant $C>0$ such that for any integers $M,N\geq1$, any set $\mathcal{M}\subseteq\mathbb{N}$ with cardinality $M$ for which $2|\lambda_m-\lambda_N|\leq{\lambda_N}$, $m\in\mathcal{M}$, any $\beta\in\mathbb{R}$ and any $T> Y\geq1$, we have that

-\end{thm} Comparing the above inequality with \eqref{motivation}, we find that they differ essentially in the last terms of their respective right-hand sides.
-The above error term yields the improvement on the magnitude of $M$ since the choice of $Y=o(X/\log X)$ and $M\ll\log X$ is admissible and the factor $Y(M+\log X)X^{-1}$ acts like ${(L-1)}^{-1}$.
-We can therefore take $M\asymp\log X$ while keeping the interval, where the extremal behavior of $F(x)$ is detected, of polynomial length.
+\end{thm} Comparing the above inequality with \eqref{eq:motivation}, we find that they differ essentially in the last terms of their respective right-hand sides.
+The above error term yields the improvement on the magnitude of $M$ since the choice of $Y\ll T^{1-\epsilon}$ and $M\ll\epsilon\log T$ is admissible and the factor $2^MYT^{-1}\log T$ acts like ${(L-1)}^{-1}$.
+We can therefore take $M\asymp\log T$ while keeping the interval, where the extremal behavior of $F(x)$ is detected, of polynomial length.